 Preparing to attend a Course

-The Advanced Course at the Wordsworth Hotel & SPA is very intense.
+The Advanced Course at the Certosa di Pontignano (Italy) is very intense.
 They are structured to provide an informal, stimulating and non-intimidating atmosphere where participants can effectively build scientific relationships and develop collaborative networks with senior investigators.

-The School will involve a total of 36-40 hours of lectures, according to the academic system the final achievement will be equivalent to 8 ECTS points for the PhD Students and the Master Students attending the course; during the course the students will tackle homeworks/projects.
+The Event (Course and Symposium) will involve a total of 36-40 hours of lectures, according to the academic system the final achievement will be equivalent to 8 ECTS points for the PhD Students and the Master Students attending the event; during the course the students will tackle homeworks/projects.

 Individuals wishing to attend the Advanced Course on Artificial Intelligence and Neuroscience must fill the online Application Form and pay the corresponding fee.